tversteeg/wedding/content/travel.md

 #### Getting There

-There's two recommended ways to go to Đà Lạt from Saigon, by bus and by plane (if a long busride is too much for you).
+We recommend going to Đà Lạt from Saigon by bus during the day.

 ##### Bus

 The upgraded sleeper bus from Saigon to Đà Lạt takes about 7 hours and costs around {{ vnd(vnd=350000) }}.
-The bus can be taken at night so it also saves the cost of a hotel for one day.

-##### Plane

-Going by plane costs around {{ vnd(vnd=950000) }} and the flying time is about 1h.
+This is a quite comfortable bus where you lie down.

 #### Hotel